 Disclosure: some of the links below are affiliate links.
 If you purchase a linked item, I will made a commission, at no extra charge to you.
 As an Amazon Associate, I earn from qualifying purchases.

-If you're considering staying "on-property," I'd highly recommend Disney's Beach Club, for a number of reasons - I hope you'll agree!
-(Though, let's be honest - you'll have an amazing time no matter where you stay!!)
+If you're considering staying on Disney property during your stay at Disney World (known as "on-property," in Disney speak) I'd highly recommend Disney's Beach Club, for a number of reasons - I hope you'll agree!
+Though, let's be honest - you'll have an amazing time no matter where you stay!!
 For us, on-property is definitely the way to go, and we like to go "whole hog" - dining plan and all!

-The Beach Club's location...absolutely cannot be topped.
-It's the #1 reason to pick the Beach Club as your home-away-from-home on your next trip to Disney.
-Surrounding a large lagoon, you can perfectly easily walk to the (connected) Yacht Club - its sister hotel, including its restaurants and lounge (Disney speak for bar), an array of dining, drinking, and dancing venues on Disney's Boardwalk and, best of all, Epcot.
+The Beach Club's location absolutely cannot be topped.
+Location is, by far, the #1 reason to pick the Beach Club as your home-away-from-home on your next trip to Disney.
+Located next to a lovely, large lagoon, from the Beach Club, you can easily walk to the (connected) Yacht Club - its sister hotel, including its restaurants and lounge (Disney speak for bar), an array of dining, drinking, and dancing venues on Disney's Boardwalk and, best of all, Epcot.

-A hop, skip, and a jump from the Beach Club is Disney's Boardwalk, which is chalk full of non-resort/park restaurants and bars for your delectation.
-Remember - unless you have a park hopper pass or tickets for that day, you cannot go to Epcot for meals.
-However, you can stop by the Boardwalk whenever!
+A hop, skip, and a jump from the Beach Club is Disney's Boardwalk, which is chalk-full of non-resort/park restaurants and bars for your delectation.
+Remember - unless you have a park hopper pass or tickets for that day, you cannot go to Epcot (or any other park) for meals.
+However, you can stop by the Boardwalk whenever it strikes your fancy!
 And, many of these restaurants take the Disney Dining Plan, though you should always confirm in advance, just to be sure.

-And, to top it all off with one of my favorite bits, after (or before!) dinner, you can buy to-go alcoholic drinks and take a walk around the Boardwalk!
+And, to top it all off with one of my favorite bits, after (or before!) dinner, you can buy to-go alcoholic drinks and take a stroll around the Boardwalk!

-For the days when you do have tickets to Epcot (or, if you do have the park hopper), it is not possible to be closer than the Beach Club.
+For the days when you do have tickets to Epcot (or, if you do have the park hopper ticket), it is not possible to have a hotel closer to Epcot than the Beach Club Resort.
 Walk down the well-lit, wide boulevard-style walkway to enter Epcot through its back entrance - you'll come out at the bridge that leads to the Country Showcase (between England and France).
 The walk could not possibly take more than 5 minutes, and as it's packed with fellow tourists and well-lit, it makes for a comfortable walk home after a long day at the park!

-Though it was fairly stressful, and thus not pictured, the Beach Club does have a great amenity - the Marketplace.
-A convenience store/quick mart restaurant, you can get everything from Mickey-shaped waffles to all the best souvenirs.
-You can refill your resort mugs and buy sunscreen to prevent those surprise sunburns!
-Crowded and a bit overwhelming, I can't underestimate how nice it was to be able to grab a quick and easy breakfast before hitting the parks!
+Though it was fairly stressful, and thus not pictured, the Beach Club does have a useful amenity - The Marketplace.
+A convenience store/quick mart restaurant, you can get everything from Mickey-shaped waffles to all the souvenirs you can imagine.
+You can even refill your resort mugs and buy sunscreen to prevent those surprise sunburns!
+Though crowded and a bit overwhelming, I can't underestimate how nice it was to be able to grab a quick and easy breakfast before hitting the parks!